SpaceTalk/SpaceTalk/README.md

-SpaceTalk is an open-source chat app built with Meteor.
+SpaceTalk is an amazing open-source chat app built with Meteor.

 Note: SpaceTalk is beta software.
-Most of it should work but it's still a little unpolished and you'll probably find some bugs.
+Most of the things  work properly but it's still a little unpolished and you'll probably find some bugs in it.
 Use at your own risk :)

 ### We Need Your Help!